SWITZERLAND IN THE WINTER – WHAT TO DO & SEE & TRAVEL TIPS

-Visiting Mt Pilatus in summer is as amazing as visiting in winter.
-It is the perfect place for those who want to experience this iconic mountain towering over Lucerne – a place that takes away the breath!
+Mount Pilatus in winter is the perfect place for those who want to experience this iconic mountain towering over Lucerne – a place that takes away the breath!
 So, you must go during your winter visit, too!

-Getting to the Pilatus gondola is a 15min bus ride from Lucerne to Kriens, (adult cost CHF 3.10).
-On arrival, purchase your tickets up (adult cost CHF 72.00) and a little red gondola will swing around to greet you shortly after.
-As an Australian (where snow is almost non-existent) it was magical to watch the green hillside slowly transform into what looked like a greyscale painting as I climbed the mountain.
+Getting to the Pilatus gondola is a 15-minute bus ride from Lucerne to Kriens.
+On arrival, purchase your tickets, and a little red gondola will swing around to greet you shortly after.
+The gondola ride itself is amazing – this alone is worth the trip.

 Once the gondola reaches its end, a larger cable car fitting about 20 people will take you up the remaining distance.
 Be warned, once it gets moving the car does quite a sharp drop before ascending (to the horror of those who aren’t aware)!

-If you are lucky, you will even see the at the sun peeking out from behind the clouds.
-Striking snow-capped mountaintops – visible all the way to the horizon, their icy blankets glistening in the sunlight.
+If you are lucky, you will even see the sun peeking out from behind the clouds.
+Striking snow-capped mountaintops are visible all the way to the horizon and their icy blankets are glistening in the sunlight.

 It might also be surprising to see icicles taller than people suspended from the roof!
-During winter at the summit, it’s possible to rug up and admire the view from the Pilatus Kulm Hotel, dine at the Bellevue Restaurant and see various ice sculptures (if the weather permits).
-It’s just another reason to visit Switzerland in winter!
+During winter at the summit, it’s possible to rug up and admire the view from Pilatus Kulm Hotel, dine at the Bellevue Restaurant, and see various ice sculptures (if the weather permits).
+It’s just another reason to visit Switzerland in the winter months!

-Of all the things to do in Switzerland in winters, indulging in snow activities at the popular Mount Titlis would be the best.
+Of all the things to do in Switzerland in winter, indulging in snow activities at the popular Mount Titlis would be the best.

 You can enjoy pure winter fun and all sorts of snow activities whilst gawking at the panoramic valley views.
-The sturdy cableways will drop you in comfort to altitudes up to 3,020m.
-And then you can uncover the snowcapped landscapes and a whole lot of winter activities such as snowboarding, skiing, toboggan run, and scootering around the Titlis adventure park.
+The sturdy cableways will bring you in comfort to altitudes up to 3,020 meters above sea level.
+You can then uncover the snowcapped landscapes and a whole lot of winter activities such as snowboarding, skiing, toboggan run, and scootering around the Titlis adventure park.

-The excursion starts with you sitting in Europe’s first ever rotating cable car which is an experience in itself.
-It rotates360 degrees within a short span of 5 minutes journey.
-Just make sure you stand next to the window so you do not miss out on scenic pictures.
+The excursion starts with you sitting in Europe’s first-ever rotating cable car, which is an experience.
+It rotates 360 degrees within a short span of a 5-minute journey.
+Just make sure you stand next to the window, so you do not miss out on scenic pictures.